 In the world of parents to three kids who have moved four times in the past six years, life is going by pretty quickly and I wish it would slow down.
 Our journey since creating TINK INK Publishing has taken us from sunny, warm Arizona to snowy, cold Vermont to coastal, seasonal Connecticut.
-You may wonder which location we love the best and my reply is always "where we are now" as this is the place for us to live out today.
+You may wonder which location we love the best and my reply is always "where we are now" as this is the place where God has put us for now.

 As with some things that are seemingly "too good," it didn't take long for Emerson to realize that the promises that brought us to Vermont were definitely bigger than the payout.
 Nonetheless, we were able to spend a fabulous two winters with our kids in Vermont.
 Aside from the all important (to us) learning to ski, my favorite thing was that my kids were off the grid at home for the entire one year and seven 1/2 months that we lived there.